SumiranRai/Hostel-Food-Department-Management-System/README.md

 A terminal based user interface application made specially for the working and management of our Hostel's Kitchen and Food Management department.

+In collaboration with Brother Vignesh Sai Sankalp Sham.

 Utilities provided:
 Recording and generating report for Kitchen Ingredients and Utensils (Kitchen Inventory).
 Recording the details of Sick Students and generating special menu for them.